 - Your child feels more anxious than other children of a similar age

 - Anxiety stops your child from participating in normal activities

 - Anxiety interferes with school or social get-togethers

 There is a range of anxieties that can affect primary school-aged children.
 Some of the most common ones include Phobia, Social Phobias, Generalised anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and separation anxiety disorder.

 Check out some of the more information about these stress disorders.

 What causes anxiety in children?

-There are several aspects within a child’s life that can cause anxiety disorders to develop.
+Several aspects of a child’s life can cause anxiety disorders to develop.

 - Genetics.
 These play a significant role as children who have family members that suffer from anxiety disorders are more likely to suffer from one too.